 A member of the Massachusetts Bar since 1999, Attorney Manning-Zoll practices Family Law.
-She provides Family Law services for all courses: Litigation, Limited Assistance Representation, Mediation, Conciliation & Collaboration.
+She provides Family Law services for all courses: Litigation, Limited Assistance Representation, Mediation, & Conciliation.
 She represents clients in Essex, Middlesex, Suffolk, and Norfolk counties.

 Attorney Manning-Zoll is a member of the Massachusetts Family & Probate American Inn of Court, Essex County Bar Association (member & conciliator), Middlesex County Bar Association, Massachusetts Council on Family Mediation, and Senior Partners for Justice (mentor & volunteer).
 She is also qualified to provide Limited Assistance Representation (LAR).

 The Law Office of Jennifer L. Manning-Zoll also provides legal services in the areas of Civil Litigation and Probate, litigating matters in the Superior Court, District Court and MCAD in addition to the Probate & Family Court.

 Attorney Manning-Zoll practices law with the utmost integrity, diligence, mental toughness, reasonableness, and cost sensitivity.

 Attorney Manning-Zoll graduated from Suffolk University Law School in 1998.
 While at Suffolk Law, Attorney Manning-Zoll gained invaluable experience interning for the Honorable Edward M. Ginsburg (ret.) of the Middlesex Probate & Family Court.

 Attorney Manning-Zoll graduated, cum laude, from Boston University in 1994.
 Her Sociology degree from Boston University has been very beneficial in understanding the family and its breakdown as well as in dealing with parties, attorneys, judges, court personnel, professionals, and others in a highly interactive, highly charged area of law.